birros/web-archives/HACKING.md

   services
   3. display instructions in a modal window, depending on the system used, to install them
-- The dependency to libkiwix is necessary for the moment in order to avoid rewriting a search method because the one provided by libzim depends on the existence of an index for full text searching thus preventing searching within zim files not incorporating this index.
-If one day libzim implements this feature the removal of libkiwix dependency will be allowed
 - Propose ZIM format recognition for GNU/Linux distributions (mimetype)
 - Refactoring the settings : maximize, window size, night mode
 - Write help manual